 A typical product video lasts anything from fifteen seconds to around three minutes.
-It needs to be short enough to hold the viewer's attention, but long enough to still contain all the information that you need to communicate.
-Later, we'll take a look at examples of product videos of different lengths and discuss why the length is appropriate for the type of video.
+It needs to be short enough to hold the viewer's attention but long enough to contain all the information you need to communicate.
+Later, we'll look at examples of product videos of different lengths and discuss why the length is appropriate for the type of video.

 Where do I publish it?

 Great product videos are versatile and can be used across different channels.
 When making a product video for your webpage, for example, consider where else you can use it.
-Your social media team is always in need of great content, could you use it as part of your paid advertising strategy?
+Your social media team always needs great content; could you use it as part of your paid advertising strategy?

 Here are some uses to consider: